1934 Chicago Cardinals season

 The 1934 Chicago Cardinals season was their 15th in the National Football League.
-The team improved on its previous output of 1–9–1, winning five games, failing to qualify for the playoffs for the ninth consecutive season.
-Despite shutting out five opponents, the team was shutout four times; nine of the eleven games left one team scoreless.
+The team improved on its previous output of 1–9–1, winning five games, but failing to qualify for the playoffs for the ninth consecutive season.
+Despite shutting out five opponents, the Cardinals were themselves shutout four times; nine of their eleven games left one team scoreless.
 The Cardinals had only 302 yards passing the entire season, which remains an NFL record.